mlb-rs/mlbt/README.md

 - `h`: hitting
 - `t`: team
 - `l`: player
+- `:`: activate date picker

+With the date picker active, input a date in the form of `YYYY-MM-DD`, or use the `left`/`right` arrow keys, and press `Enter`.
+This will display the selected stats for the season up to that day.
+To view stats for the up to the current day, input `today`.

 Within each stat group (pitching or hitting) you can toggle the display of individual stat columns by selecting the stat with `Enter`.
 This selection pane